 In 2018, the entire world lived a watershed moment when Saudi Arabia decided to lift its 35-year ban on cinemas, granting movie theaters license across the kingdom.
 Prior to that moment, Fatima AlBanawi belonged to a generation of burgeoning Saudi talents whose passion for art and cinema conflicted with their attempts to communicate with the international industry markets and their conservative community.
 Nowadays, AlBanawi's name can be spotted in successful serial dramas on Netlix and Shahid.net, in addition to several Saudi features that have been selected at international festivals and film events.

-Fatima received her MA in Social Studies from Harvard University with a focus on representing women and the Arab identity in cinema and literature.
-Afterwards, she returned to Saudi Arabia and worked on The Other Story Project that gathers 5,000 on-the-go personal stories by anonymous people from Jeddah.
-Fatima Later conveyed these stories to a performance series and used them in creating her artwork A blink of an Eye, to be selected after that by Time Magazine as part of its Young Generation Leaders list in 2018.
-Later in 2018, French Ministry of Foreign Affairs called her the Sophie Calle of Saudi Arabia upon the success of her performance Amours Saoudiennes in Paris.
-She also served as a juror in a number of film festivals and opened her own studio that aims to foster and enrich the actors and film community in Saudi Arabia.
+Fatima received a Bachelor of Science Degree in Psychology at Effat University in Jeddah, and an MA in Social Studies from Harvard University with a focus on representing women and the Arab identity in cinema and literature.
+Afterward, she returned to Saudi Arabia and worked on The Other Story Project which gathers 5,000 on-the-go personal stories by anonymous people from Jeddah.
+Fatima Later conveyed these stories to a performance series and used them in creating her artwork A Blink of an Eye, to be selected after that by Time Magazine as part of its Young Generation Leaders list in 2018.

 Official Website: fatimaalbanawi.com